Hybrid Goldstone Modes from the Double Copy Bootstrap: Conclusion

 Focussing on the former, we have identified a new sector of scalar field theories that can be BCJ-bootstrapped, over and beyond the analysis of \cite{Brown:2023srz}: the inclusion of the linear 4-point seed interaction introduces lower- (instead of higher-) derivative corrections to the NLSM.
 These allow for the construction of a gauged NLSM.
 BCJ compatibility then requires specific $F^3$ and $\phi^2 F^2$ terms.
 Moreover, the two 4-point seeds can be double copied into an extension of the special Galileon theory with lower-derivative corrections, which can be phrased in terms of Lovelock invariants of the DBI metric.

 We have demonstrated the bootstrap construction of our two example theories explicitly at 6-point\footnote{Naturally, it would be very interesting to verify that this behaviour persists at higher-point; we leave this for future work.}.
-In both cases, the theories are strongly constrained by two soft degrees with $\sigma_{\rm max} = \sigma_{\rm min} + 1$: this plays a crucial role in uniquely determining the BCJ factors.
+In both cases, the theories are strongly constrained by two soft degrees with $\sigma_{\rm max} = \sigma_{\rm min} + 1$: this plays a crucial role in uniquely determining the scalar numerators.
 Our theories therefore appear to be closely related to the so-called extended DBI theory\footnote{The same reference also includes the combination of gluon exchange with cubic interactions of bi-adjoint scalars; this theory can be understood along similar lines as the extended DBI theory.} \cite{Cachazo:2014xea}, which involves the NLSM and DBI in specific limits.
-Indeed this theory can also be phrased in terms of BCJ factors \cite{Low:2020ubn}, and only has a finite number contributing to n-point amplitudes.
+Indeed this theory can also be phrased in terms of BCJ numerators \cite{Low:2020ubn}, and only has a finite number of operators contributing to $n$-point amplitudes.
 Moreover, the on-shell constructability of this kind of theories follows from the graded soft theorem proposed in \cite{Kampf:2021tbk}.

-Based on the current results, it thus appears there is a fundamental difference between the higher-derivative corrections of \cite{Carrasco:2022lbm, Chen:2023dcx,Brown:2023srz} on the one hand, and hybrid Goldstone theories such as extended DBI, the gauged NLSM and DBI-Lovelock on the other hand: the latter category does not lead to a possibly infinite set of higher-derivative corrections at given multiplicity.
+Based on the current results, it thus appears there is a fundamental difference between the higher-derivative corrections of \cite{Carrasco:2022lbm, Chen:2023dcx,Brown:2023srz} on the one hand, and hybrid Goldstone theories such as extended DBI, the gauged NLSM and DBI-Lovelock on the other hand: the latter category does not require an infinite set of higher-derivative corrections at given multiplicity.
 We expect that this difference arises due to the special nature of the highest-derivative terms in these theories: these have a softer degree $\sigma_{\rm max}$, are related by the non-linear symmetry and are separately BCJ compatible.
 In contrast, the leading terms of the higher-derivative corrections $F^3$ and $F^4$ in \cite{Carrasco:2022lbm} (at vanishing gauge coupling, i.e.~of the form $(\partial A)^n$) do not have a non-linear symmetry (beyond Abelian gauge symmetry) and are not separately BCJ compatible.
 A similar discussion applies to the scalar BCJ bootstrap \cite{Brown:2023srz} and the KLT kernel bootstrap \cite{Chen:2023dcx}, whose 4-point seed structures do not include the linear exchange interaction \eqref{4pt_win_1}.